piti-diablotin/agate/README.md

 ### Homebrew
   A tap formula is available.
 You need first to had the tap.
-  You can add the tap from `piti-diablotin` which is the most up-to-date, or the on from `abinit`.
+  You can add the tap from `piti-diablotin` which is the most up-to-date, or the one from `abinit`.
   ```
   brew tap piti-diablotin/tap
   # or